 A pleasant way to spend a beautiful day is taking time to plan a trip to a winery.
 Pack up your favorite portable food, call up the people you love the most and take them to the gorgeous location of a vineyard to enjoy the scenery.
 There are many lovely locations to enjoy the day when the weather is on your side.

-For example, a picnic at the beach provides the ocean, lake or boardwalk for recreation; a picnic at a summertime concert has built-in musical entertainment, and a kite flying picnic lets you work off those treats you've packed in your picnic basket!
+For example, a beach trip provides the ocean, lake or boardwalk for recreation; a summertime concert has built-in musical entertainment, and an afternoon of kite-flying lets you work off those treats you've packed in your picnic basket!

 Have you ever tried bringing your picnic to a local winery?
 The scenery is beautiful and many wineries now provide outdoor or even indoor picnic facilities to encourage visitors.
 You can buy your beverages on site, after sampling what they have for sale.
 Many wineries now offer springtime and harvest events with wine tastings accompanied by musical entertainment throughout the day.
 Whether you're looking for a great summertime event to enjoy with a group of adult friends, or just that special someone, make a date for a picnic at the winery.